rickgladwin/mitchie_tic_tac_toe/README.md

   the centre position.
 Tic-tac-toe being a solved game which can always be played to a win or draw, the first play in the centre matches the optimal strategy for the first player.
   * After adding `winning_play()`, the AI feels much more difficult to beat.
+* Setting a finite maximum weight for the plays results in a set of weights for the initial play that favours any play that isn't strictly detrimental, rather than favouring the centre.
+  * Setting the maximum weight to `float('inf')` results in the centre position being favoured continuously (though we should be careful to account for the maximum float value for the hardware or language)
+* Setting a minimum weight of 1 for the plays means there is still some small chance of the AI playing in a suboptimal position, and so some randomness remains in the game.
+Setting a minimum weight of 0 will result in those moves being eliminated from the possible plays after losing
+<initial weight> games that included that play.

+## Next Steps:
+- create visualizations for the state of the AI's training over time
+- create visualizations for the gameplay itself (currently outputs to the console)
+- make two AIs play against each other, and see how their strategies evolve